-Before we jump straight into the detailed day by day itinerary and must-see highlights of Croatia, here are some useful things you should know first.
+Before we jump straight into the detailed 10-day itinerary and must-see highlights of Croatia, here are some useful things you should know first.

 The currency in Croatia is the Croatian kuna (HRK).
 At the time of writing 1 EUR was approximately 7.5 HRK.

-My favourite restaurants we ate at on this trip were the following:
+Some of the best restaurants in Croatia and my personal favourites we ate at on this trip were the following:

 - Lady Pipi in Dubrovnik: This restaurant was recommended to us by both our AirBnb host and the guy from whom we bought our day tours as a place where “the locals go”.
 They do fantastic fish and meat grills and have a rooftop dining area with views over the red roof of Dubrovnik